Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 What to serve with potato wedges?

-Of course potato wedges are great just with tomato ketchup or BBQ sauce, but they also go great with slow cooker hunters chicken or air fryer chicken wings.
+Of course potato wedges are great just with tomato ketchup, which is my favourite dipping sauce for these, or a nice BBQ sauce, but they also go great with slow cooker hunters chicken or air fryer chicken wings.

 Sour cream is a great accompaniment to these, as well as tomato and chilli salsa.